kubestellar/kubestellar/user/yaml/README.md

 ## Add a new cluster to **KubeStellar** inventory

-A syncer can also be generated using pip commands as in the following example:
+A syncer can also be generated using pipe commands as in the following example:

 ```shell
 kubectl kubestellar prep-for-cluster --silent --imw root:example-imw some-cluster env=prod -o - 2> /dev/null 1> syncer.yaml